hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 ##### Bizen's example of a benevolent ruler
 The administration of Bizen was typical of the kind which was provided by the larger daimyo of the Tokugawa period. ( #Hall_1966 410)
 #### Leaving peasants with surplus
+In my previous research ( #Hall_2022), I argued that the position of the shogunate was focused on keeping a balanced rice market, and to that end they intentionally left a surplus of rice with the peasants.
+I believe this to be an example of their underlying economic motivations.
+Therefore, if the pilgrimage of the peasants had a positive economic impact, and as long as those peasants paid their rice tribute, they would be more inclined to allow it, making changing to keep in within the confines that prevented economic harm to the region (**as one historian mentions)** than to spend more effort and money into micromanaging.
+Indeed, the majority of peasants traveled in their free time after their farmer's responsibilities were fulfilled (REF).

+Indeed, Vaporis notices the regulations with

 ### Negative effects of pilgrimage
 Looking at the reasons the authorities might have to be against pilgrimage.